willWallace-RIT/lunopoly/README.md

-this is open for modification in terms of base rules but the idea is to explore from basic communication a larger of set pictographs/gifs (and make them yourself as you think of then)
+this is open for modification in terms of base rules but the idea is to explore from basic communication a larger of set pictographs/gifs (and make them yourself as you think of them)

+((it also probably helps with interpersonal communication that is more internally expressive))

 a dedicated player would be wise to allow yourself the following signs